equalframework/equal-doc/docs/usage/model-definition.md

 Any binary value (ex : a picture, a document, …)

-> With SQL, the MEDIUMBLOB type is recommended

 #### date, time & datetime

-Internally, dates, times and datetimes are handled as timestamps.

-However, when stored to the DBMS, those types follow the standard SQL format:
+When stored to the DBMS, those types follow the standard SQL format:

 * date: YYYY-mm-dd
 * time: HH:mm:ss
 * datetime: YYYY-mm-dd HH:mm:ss

+!!!
+Tip
+	Internally, when dealing with dates, times and datetimes we use timestamps.
+These are adapted to SQL format or JSON format when needed.

 #### many2one
 Relational field used for fields holding a N-1 relation, that is to say a numeric value that represents the identifier of the pointed object.